cboettig/modis-lai-forecast/README.md

 - Eastern canada fires
 - California fires

 The data would be downloaded using ingest_planetary_data() function to grab data for the polygon of interest and defined data range.
-A climatology forecast method will be used to create as a benchmark model that will be evaluated against target MODIS data.
+A climatology forecast approach will be used as a baseline model that will be evaluated against target MODIS data.